-Amy Schumer Rants About “Alt-Right Trolls” Ruining Her Ratings, Attacks Media – But The Left Doesn’t Like Her Much Either [Opinion]
+Amy Schumer Rants About ‘Alt-Right Trolls’ Ruining Her Ratings, Attacks Media — But The Left Doesn’t Like Her Much Either [Opinion]

 “More people are realizing that their brands of ‘quirky’ are actually tasteless, discriminatory and self-centered.
 They both try way too hard and end up crossing every line trying to be ‘unfiltered.'”

 She discusses Schumer’s homophobic, stereotypical jokes on Ellen about the time she tended a lesbian bar.
 She notes that Schumer went on to make self-disparaging remarks about her own weight.
-And as The Establishment notes, Schumer has never been plus-size – but she paints herself as plus-size and makes an appeal to actual plus-size women which ends up backfiring.
+And as the Establishment notes, Schumer has never been plus-size — but she paints herself as plus-size and makes an appeal to actual plus-size women which ends up backfiring.

 And whether you agree with those sentiments or not, that’s how a lot of Schumer’s target audience, one she specifically and deliberately courts, sees her.
 What she’s selling, most progressive Millennial women aren’t buying.
 At best, they’re indifferent to her politics, but don’t think that she’s very funny – and that’s the general takeaway on The Leather Special coming from both sides of the aisle; this one was just a swing and a miss.